Farama-Foundation/PettingZoo/docs/classic/rps.md

 #### Expanded Game

-The action space is a scalar value with 3 + (2 * n) possible values, where n is the number of additional action pairs.
-The values for 2 additional action pairs are encoded as in the following table.
+The action space is a scalar value with n possible values, where n is the number of additional action pairs.
+The values for 7 possible actions are encoded as in the following table.

 | Value  |  Action |
 | :----: | :---------:  |